McNamara DJ. The impact of egg limitations on coronary heart disease risk: Do the numbers add up? J Am Coll Nutr. 2000 Oct; 19 (5 Suppl): 540S-548S.

 - The plasma cholesterol response to dietary cholesterol is independent of dietary fat type and amount and independent of the baseline plasma cholesterol level and dietary cholesterol increment

-- Egg consumption has little relationship to hypercholesterolemia or coronary heart disease incidence.
+- Egg consumption has little relationship to hypercholesterolemia or CHD incidence.

 Research Design and Implementation Criteria Checklist: Review Articles